Motorcyclists forced to use car lane at Woodlands Checkpoint after lorry accident

 Another photo posted by a netizen at 9.12am showed several officers from the Immigration & Checkpoints Authority (ICA) at the scene, together with auxiliary police officers.

-They were standing in the lane next to the motorcycle lane, which appeared to have also been closed off.
+They stood in the lane next to the motorcycle lane, which authorities had closed off.

 Source: Farizatul Firdaus on Facebook

-The stuck lorry was tilted to one side after having seemingly mounted the kerb on its left.
+The stuck lorry tilted to one side after it seemingly mounted the kerb on its left.

 Source: Farizatul Firdaus on Facebook